bitst0rm-pub/Formatter/README.md

         Sublime Text > Packages > User > formatter.assets > config

 These files serve as _reference_ files for your final configuration.
 The full list of supported options and parameters can be found on plugins dev websites.
-Formatter provides only a set of default config files to illustrate how it works.
+Formatter provides only a set of default (original) config files to illustrate how it works.
 You might want to tweak and refine them to fit your needs.
 Your final config files can be placed anywhere you prefer.<br/>
-Note: Do **not** use _reference_ files with the suffix `.master.` as they could be overwritten by any package updates.
+Note: It is recommended to explore this folder, as it may contain various other config files for the same plugin.
+Do **not** use _reference_ files with the suffix `.master.` as they could be overwritten by any package updates.

 Formatter settings can be accessed from: `Preferences > Package Settings > Formatter > Settings`